-- completed a minimum of 41 nursing credits at St. Joseph's College of Nursing; - completed all Arts and Science credits; - completed cumulative credits totaling 68; - completed the educational program with a minimum cumulative grade point average of 2.0; - been recommended for graduation by the faculty and the Governing Board; - met all financial obligations of the program; - completed student loan exit counseling; - returned all borrowed library materials; - attended a NCLEX review course; - completed exit interview with Vice President/Dean or designee and - returned all College keys and parking passes.
+- completed a minimum of 41 nursing credits at St. Joseph's College of Nursing; 27 Arts and Science credits; for a cumulative totaling of 68. - completed the educational program with a minimum cumulative grade point average of 2.0; - been recommended for graduation by the faculty and the Governing Board; - met all financial obligations of the program; - · completed student loan exit counseling; - returned all borrowed library materials; - attended a NCLEX review course; - completed exit interview with Vice President/Dean or designee and - returned all College keys and parking passes.